 PANACHE RALLY MANUAL

 Panache is a long-distance cycling rally without assistance created by Kring.
-It is a rally from Brussels to Nice to celebrate the Tour de France by making the junction between Brussels Grand Départ 2019 & Nice Grand Départ 2020.
+It is a rally from Brussels to Brest to celebrate the Tour de France by making the junction between Brussels Grand Départ 2019 & Brest Grand Départ 2021.

 We want to pay tribute to the first cycling heroes who achieved the tour de France in its earliest form.
 It is reserved to experienced riders, capable to rely on themselves no matter the conditions.
 We would never encourage anybody to attempt our event unless they are absolutely sure of their own capabilities.